Outdoor Education (Kayak Tripping)

 -

-Canoeing Moving Water and White Water Rafting above Class II, and White Water Kayaking, are not appropriate activities at the secondary level.
+Canoeing Moving Water and White Water Rafting above Class II, White Water Kayaking, as well as White Water or Surf SUP, are not appropriate activities at the secondary level.
 For Class I and Class II Rivers Consult:

 -